airswap/airswap-about/instant-beta/running-makers.md

 ## Terminology

 At the liquidity level, a **maker** is a trading party that is generally available to provide pricing and make trades.
 A **taker** is a trading party that trades one-off or periodically and accepts the pricing of makers.
 Makers are expected to implement the following methods taking the API role of **signer** in all cases.
-The following Peer API is implemented by makers via JSON-RPC over HTTP.
+The following Maker API is implemented by makers via JSON-RPC over HTTP.
 At the API level, a **signer** is the party that creates and cryptographically signs an order, and a **sender** is the party that sends it to the blockchain for settlement.

-## Running a Server

-Makers are HTTP servers that implement the following API using [JSON-RPC 2.0](http://www.jsonrpc.org/specification) and [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-To be accessible, the server must be run at a public URL, which is then posted to an indexer contract as "intent to trade" for visibility by prospective counterparties.

-## Methods
+## Maker API

 ### `getSenderSideQuote`